tektutor/tekton-jan-2022/Day3/README.md

 Stateful applications are associated with a data that are read, updated, deleted, etc., When a cluster of such applications are deployed into Kubernetes, it isn't possible for Kubernetes to automatically heal that when one of more replicas of the instances becomes unresponsive.
-Hence, generally an expert who knows about the application better manages that.
+Hence, generally an expert who knows about the application better manages that manually.

 For example:
    Deploying a Cluster of mongodb databases into K8s/Openshift, it isn't as straight forward as a stateless application.